-- Performs a full backup once a week (Sundays at 00:00) and a partial backup the remaining days (Monday-Saturday at 00:00), creating backups of all DMF-managed filesystems. - Causes all of the file data in the DMF-managed filesystems to be migrated before the backups take place (except for files that do not meet the site migration policy). - Removes the bit-file identifiers from the DMF databases for permanently deleted files. - Retains the backups for four weeks (28 days).
+- Performs a full backup once a week (Sundays at 00:00) and a partial backup the remaining days (Monday-Saturday at 00:00), creating backups of all DMF-managed filesystems. - Causes all of the data in the DMF-managed filesystems to be migrated before the backups take place (except for files that do not meet the site migration policy). - Removes the bit-file identifiers from the DMF databases for permanently deleted files. - Retains the backups for four weeks (28 days).
 The disk space used by backups is recycled after the retention period is completed.

 If you want to change these backup policies, you must modify the DMF configuration file and the procedures in this guide accordingly.
-For more information, see the DMF administrator's guide.